HTBox/MobileKidsIdApp/docs/App Signing.md

 ###Configuring the build
 There are two environment variables that need to be set for the build to succeed.

-- ANDROID_PWD - Password to the Java keystore and alias the certificate.
+- ANDROID_PWD - Password to the Java keystore and alias of the certificate.
 - ENC_PWD - Password to unencrypt the file.

 **These should be filtered from CI output**.
 Do not add them as normal environment variables and be sure to validate they are also filtered out of the log output.